mannyrayner/C-LARA/docs/performance.md

 rates for glossing and lemma tagging for these languages are typically in the mid single digits, with errors most commonly being due to incorrect treatment of multi-words (phrases).
 Performance on smaller and less highly prioritised languages is substantially worse.
-The platform offers many options for tuning language-specific performance, and we are actively investigating this topic.
+The platform offers many options for tuning language-specific performance.
-A paper describing these issues in more detail will be presented at the ALTA 2023 conference.

-Initial experiments suggest that performance with the new GPT-4 Turbo model is substantially better.